France's carbon footprint: current situation, challenges and solutions for a low-carbon future

 What is France's current carbon footprint?

-France's carbon footprint stands at 644 million tonnes CO₂ equivalent in 2023, marking a 4.1% decrease on 2022.
-However, this reduction still falls short of the targets set by the ecological transition and theEuropean Union.
+TheFrance carbon footprint stands at 644 million tons CO₂ equivalent in 2023, marking a 4.1% decrease compared to 2022.
+However, this decrease still falls short of the targets set by the ecological transition and theEuropean Union.

 On average, a French person emits 9.4 tonnes of CO₂ per year, a figure still far from theaverage carbon footprint of 2 tonnes per inhabitant targeted for 2050.
-France's carbon footprint is divided between several sectors of activity:
+France's carbon footprint is divided between several activity sectors:

 • Transport: 31% of France's emissions

-• Industry: 20% (heavily influenced by direct corporate emissions)
+• Industry: 20% (strongly influenced by direct emissions from companies)

 Article empreinte carbone france (9).png

-The majority of direct corporate emissions come from 50 industrial sites, which concentrate the bulk of CO₂ releases.
+The majority of direct emissions undertaken come from 50 industrial sites which concentrate the bulk of CO₂ releases.
 Among them, the most polluting are:

-ArcelorMittal blast furnaces (Dunkirk and Fos-sur-Mer)25% of industrial emissions
+ArcelorMittal blast furnaces (Dunkirk and Fos-sur-Mer)25% of industry emissions

-The Yara plant (Le Havre) → France's main fertilizer producer, responsible forhigh associated emissions despite reduction commitments
+Yara plant (Le Havre) → Main fertilizer producer in France, responsible for highassociated emissions despite reduction commitments

-Lafarge cement plants → Concrete production, one of the highest emitters of greenhouse gases
+Lafarge cement plants → Concrete production, one of the highest emitters of GHG effect gases

 Arkema and ExxonMobil chemical complexes → Major pollutants in the chemical sector